Tag Archives: No Spoilers

 The Meddler (2016), Susan Sarandon

-The meddling is certainly annoying but it’s not the reason for my overall negative opinion of this movie.
 I’m not a fan of The Meddler because I don’t think it’s particularly well executed.
-Though a comedy/ drama / romance, I don’t recall laughing more than once (if at all).
-There are a couple of potentially heartwarming mother / daughter moments and I did find myself empathising with Marnie as a woman seeking new purpose in her life after loss.
-But none of that proved enough save the entire movie.
-I also can’t say that Sarandon’s seemingly ‘ropey’ NYC accent helped matters.
+Though a comedy/drama/romance, I don’t recall laughing more than once (if at all).
+There are a couple of potentially heartwarming mother/daughter moments and I did find myself feeling bad for Marnie as a woman seeking new purpose in her life after loss.
+However, none of that proved enough to change my view of SCafaria’s movie.
+Additionally, Sarandon’s seemingly ‘ropey’ NYC accent certainly didn’t help matters.

 The few scenes featuring J.K.
 Simmons were the only real highlights for me.
 Still, I’m sure I’d have been happier re-watching I’ll See You In My Dreams (2015).